 Asclepias tuberosa (Apocynaceae)

-1985 NC Wildflower of the Year This is the favored food of Monarch butterflies.
+1985 NC Wildflower of the Year This is the favored food of Monarch butterflies and their larvae.
 Vivid orange flowers atop 2-3' plants complement Stokes' Asters and Coneflowers in early summer.
 Mature seedpods are especially nice in dried arrangements.
 Like many tap-rooted and long-lived meadow species, Butterfly Weed takes a few seasons to reach full size.
 It is one of the later plants to emerge in spring, so leave the old stalks in place to mark its location well so you'll know where to expect it the following year.
 Our seed strain is adapted to clay soil.
-Plant now for next year's Monarchs.

 Bloom color: orange